Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Conventional method

 Let us consider a toy model whose action in the gravity dual is given by

 where

 We use the same metric as that is given in (\ref{eq:bulk_metric}) and the same ansatz as (\ref{eq:ansatz_of_A_DBI}) for the gauge field.
 We have substituted them in the last line.
+It is known that this model exhibits linear conductivity.
 This is the simplest model to demonstrate the failure of the real-action method.

 Now, the current density is given by